-SCOR UK's underwriting business may also be exposed to interest rate risk.
-The value of long-term liabilities, the risk margin and deposits with clients are also subject to discounting.
-The discounting impact from a change in interest rates on assets and liabilities will offset to some extent.
+SCOR UK's underwriting business is also exposed to interest rate risk.
+The value of long-term liabilities, the risk margin and deposits with clients are subject to discounting.
+The discounting impact from a change in interest rates on assets and liabilities will offset to some extent depending on the Company's duration mismatch between assets and liabilities.

-Finally, the interest rate risk depends on the duration mismatch between assets and liabilities.
 As such, changes in interest rates can affect the Eligible Own Funds, the Solvency Capital Requirement and the Solvency Ratio of the Company.